 The treatment of laryngeal cancer will depend on the location and size of the growth.
 Conservative (non-surgical) treatments may include radiation therapy and chemotherapy.
 Some patients respond better to a combination of both of these treatments.

-Larger growths may require surgery through the skin on the throat to reach the affected part of the vocal fold.
-After the removal of the vocal fold, the basic structure of the fold can be restored to maintain the patient’s voice.
+Larger growths may require surgery through the skin on the throat to reach the affected part of the vocal cord.
+After the removal of the vocal cord, the basic structure of the cord can be restored to maintain the patient’s voice.

 Removal of the Voice Box